pjdijxhoorn/Milestone-project-3/readme.md

     ## Design
     -   ### Colour Scheme
-        Within this website only 3 colors were used. black, white and a dark tone of orange. black was used as the background to give the site a polished and stylish look. on top of that the black gives association with the bbq with coals. white was used for the text because this matches well with the black and makes it easy to read.
-Orange was used to direct the users attention to the interactive parts of the site. this was chosen because it gives the association with the fire of a BBQ, also when using mainly white and black any color pops up more on a site and draws attention.
+        Within this website only 3 colors were used. black, white and a dark tone of orange. black was used as the background to give the site a polished and stylish look. on top of that the black gives association with the bbq with coals. white was used for the text because this matches well with the black and makes it easier to read.
+Orange was used to direct the users attention to the interactive parts of the site. this was chosen because it gives the association with the fire of a BBQ.
+Mainly white and black where used so the orange pops up more on the site and draws attention.

         ![The used colors with their codes](static/images/color.PNG)

         The color test - [View](static/pdf/color-samples.pdf)

     -   ### Typography
         The font used is Architects Daughter this is a informal yet easy to read font.
-This styles well with the main theme of the site: BBQ. as back-up in the case Architects Daughter fails there is sans-serif.
+This styles well with the main theme of the site, namely BBQ.
+        As back-up in the case Architects Daughter fails sans-serif was used.

         ![font.](static/images/font.PNG)